ytingp/ytingp/README.md

 <h1> Hi there, I'm Yin Ting Pang. </h1>

 #### 😄 About Me
 Welcome to my protfoilo where I will be showcasing some of my past projects, and this will be the home for my upcoming projects!
-I am an aspiring data analyst who graduate from the Unviersty of Washington with a BS in Informatics.
+I am an aspiring data analyst who graduated from the Unviersty of Washington with a BS in Informatics.

 ### ✨ Skills Highlight
 - Data processing using python